simbleau/simbleau.github.io/zola/content/gpu-tracing-with-rust/index.md

 +++
-title = "CPU and GPU profiling with Rust and NVIDIA" date = 2022-06-12T00:00:00+00:00 description = "The NVIDIA Tools Exension SDK (NVTX) has a lot to offer for GPU and CPU profiling.
+title = "NVIDIA GPU profiling with Rust" date = 2022-06-12T00:00:00+00:00 description = "The NVIDIA Tools Exension SDK (NVTX) has a lot to offer for GPU and CPU profiling.
 This blog shows how to leverage these tools with Rust, and how we can make sense of the results."